Getting Started as a Freshman Applicant

 It’s never too early to schedule a visit to the campus.
 Not only will you get a better feel for the physical campus, you will find that your tour guide will be able to offer you a wealth of information about all that goes on here.
 So, be sure to ask plenty of questions!

-To set up a private visit or a group tour of LIU Brooklyn, please send an email to firstname.lastname@example.org with the time and date you would like to visit.
-(Note: please specify whether or not you will require a tour of the Residence Hall facilities as well.)
+To set up a private visit or a group tour of LIU Brooklyn, please send an email to email@example.com, and check the campus website for open houses/information sessions and daily campus tours (Note: please specify whether or not you will require a tour of the Residence Hall facilities as well.)

 Like most institutions of higher learning LIU makes use of scores on college entrance examinations as part of its process to make admissions decision.
 One of the reasons for this is to provide a common criterion of academic proficiency that may be used to compare all of our applicants regardless of the high school they attended.
 We require test scores from either the SAT or ACT.